CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 2. Klipper firmware for printer (.bin file)
 3. Klipper client for Raspberry Pi
 4. Web interface (OctoPrint, Mainsail, Fluidd)
-5. Moonraker API (if using Mainsail or Fluidd)
+5. Klipper API - Moonraker (if using Mainsail or Fluidd)
 6. Kiauh (Klipper Insallation and Update Helper) - will be used to install all the required software on the Raspberry Pi